alexander-kastil/az-204/Demos/03-CosmosDB/readme.md

 ## Demos

 - Create and use Cosmos DB
 - Use Cosmos DB in .NET Core
+- Use Cosmos DB Emulator (optional)

 ## Readings